ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 ### How to export my Files (MFS) with Kubo CLI?

-To export contents of MFS to a CAR, one could:
+To export contents of MFS to a CAR, run the following commands:
 ```
 $ export IPFS_PATH=/path/to/brave_ipfs
 $ export MFS_ROOT="$(ipfs files stat / | head -1)"